kamleshpawar17/BratsNet-2017/README.md

 Trained model file can be found here: https://drive.google.com/file/d/0B1W6nDeGQLFwR0RvTUdrem0xOTg/view?usp=sharing

-A Docker image can be found here, which takes T1, T2, T1CE and T2Flair as input in Nifti format and ouputs the segmented image: https://hub.docker.com/r/kamleshp/brats17/
+A Docker image can be found here, which takes T1, T2, T1CE and T2Flair as input in Nifti format and outputs the segmented image: https://hub.docker.com/r/kamleshp/brats17/